 - Over the years the Society has been proud to present such legendary and emerging artists of ska, reggae, hip-hop and RnB as Toots and the Maytals, Mos Def, Ken Boothe, Leroy Sibbles (The Heptones), Fishbone, members of Sublime, Mighty Mighty Bosstones, Katchafire, The Black Seeds and Booker T Jones (of Booker T and the M.G.s).

-- Moving into our 18th straight year, the festival has grown to become the longest running of its kind in North America.
+- Coming out of our 20th straight year, the festival has grown to become the longest running of its kind in North America.
 Due to the unique programming offered through the festival, it attracts a strong audience from all over Western Canada, the West Coast and beyond.